Hellvector/FistfulofStardust/README.md

 | :--------------: | :----------------: | :-------------: | :-------: |
 |       1-5        |        6-13        |      14-17      |   18-20   |
 | Tool or  Trinket | Expeditionary Gear | Armor or Weapon | Spellbook |
+> [!warning]
+> 18-20 Spellbook entry needs removed entirely.
+Move the Armor or Weapon up to this slot and insert Specialty Gear related to the character's background.

 <p></p>